shomali11/slacker/README.md

 ## Example 13

-Adding handlers to when the bot is connected, encounters an error and a default for when none of the commands match
+Adding handlers to when the bot is connected, encounters an error and a default for when none of the commands match, adding default inner event handler when event type isn't message or app_mention

 ```go
 package main